remiges-aniket/serversage/trace_metrics_serversage/readme.md

+`To start the Serversage:  `
-1. docker compose up -d
+1. docker compose up --build

+`To stop the Serversage:  `

 2. docker compose down
-3. docker inspect grafana